 Mark began as a facilitator with WISDOM in 1998.
 He has journeyed with so many beautiful families in the years since.
 He and his wife, Lorena, have four children.
 They live with their two youngest children, Tamara and Daniel, in the beautiful lake community of Sundance in Calgary.
 They enjoy the many activities of both rural and urban life.
 They are blessed to have their two older children and their spouses living nearby.
 Sarah and her husband Ben live in Red Deer.
 Scott and his wife Mariela live in Calgary.

 Simon grew up on a farm in rural Alberta where he was home schooled from kindergarten through grade 12.
 He earned his Bachelor of Arts from Thomas Aquinas College in California, followed by a Bachelor of Education from Concordia University of Edmonton.
 Simon taught in the separate school system in Cold Lake before joining the WISDOM family as a facilitator in 2014.
-Having worked in several capacities with WISDOM/Trinity over the years, Simon now administrates the WISDOM home schooling program as Vice Principal of Trinity Christian School Association.
+Having worked in several capacities with WISDOM/Trinity over the years, Simon now administrates the WISDOM home schooling program as Principal of Trinity Christian School Association.
 Simon and his wife, Nicole, are the proud home schooling parents of four beautiful children, and feel blessed to experience the joys of their life in rural Alberta.

 "Be who God meant you to be and you will set the world on fire.”